im-minion/Subjective-Answer-Evaluation/README.md

 (In temp.json just for an example I have included 3 questions and stored there model answer too. "temp.json" also contains answers given by 9 users.
 So you can evaluate/test them.)

+Now, next step is to run the programs
-After that, to give the answers you can run Data_set_collector.py file inside the DataSetCollectoeFlaskApp directory and can give your answers.
+#### 4. So, To give the answers you can run Data_set_collector.py file inside the DataSetCollectoeFlaskApp directory and can give your answers.
 It is simple flask app which let users to answer the subjective questions.

 (Also for evaluating for your own question change the model answer in Firebase DB and the question in flask app and store them in DB as per requirements and test)

-The main algorithm is in "givVal.py" file inside Modules directory.
+#### 5. The main algorithm is in "givVal.py" file inside Modules directory.
 Run that file and you will have the answers evaluated by the algorithm inside the DB and it will also print them in the terminal.

 :)